 by Alex Cosper

 Ladies & gentlemen, today I'm with Jona Denz-Hamilton, who is the midday host at KBAY in San Jose.
 She also programmed the legendary Sacramento station KROY in the 80s and Carmel/Monterey rock station KLRB.
-One of her most remembered radio gigs was on the air the legendary San Jose rock station KOME 1974-1982.
+One of her most remembered radio gigs was on the air at the legendary San Jose rock station KOME 1974-1982.
 Jona, thanks for joining me today.

 Jona: Hi Alex--It's great to talk to you.
 I need to point out that KLRB was in Carmel/Monterey -- working with some of the best radio people ever!